isa-group/ppinot4py/README.md

 Name: data, Length: 4904, dtype: timedelta64[ns]
 ```

-**In this Cyclic example, we want to calculate the average time of the apparitions of pairs 'In Progress' - 'Awaiting Assignment' along all Ids:**
+**In this Cyclic example, we want to calculate the average time of all pairs 'In Progress' - 'Awaiting Assignment' along all Ids:**

 ``` python
 state_A = DataObjectState.DataObjectState('lifecycle:transition == "In Progress"')